 - Remember to choose an activity that’s a good fit for your pup.

 - Supervise your dog.
-Don’t leave him alone in a hotel room or camper with a toy until you know it’s absolutely safe for him.
+Don’t leave him alone in a hotel room or camper with a toy or chew until you know it’s absolutely safe for him.

 - Know your dog’s limits.
 A senior pup with joint issues is not the best candidate for playing fetch on the stairs.
 And a dog who destroys toys might be better suited to trick training than chewing on a stuffed sock.

-Most of all, keep it fun.
-Who knows?
-You may find that your dog is as happy to hang out inside with you as he is to roam the mountains or go swimming on a beach.
+Most of all, keep it fun!
+You might find that your dog is as happy to hang out inside with you as he is to roam the mountains or go swimming on a beach.

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.